realworldocaml/book/en/maps-and-hashtables.md

 ```

 This constraint is important because the algorithm that
-`Map.symmetric_diff` uses depends on the fact that both maps have the
+`Map.symmetric_diff` uses depends for its correctness on the fact that
-same comparator.
+both maps have the same comparator.

 We can create a new comparator using the `Comparator.Make` functor,
 which takes as its input a module containing the type of the object to